ahbarnett/mwrapdemo/README.md

 Download this repository either via `git clone` or as zip archive, to a linux or Mac machine.
 Then

-1. Install [MWrap](https://github.com/zgimbutas/mwrap) by following its instruction.
-Ubunutu/debian users can get an old version via `sudo apt install mwrap`.
-Create a link, eg via `ln -s /your-mwrap-installation/mwrap /usr/bin/mwrap`, or adjust your `PATH`, so that `mwrap` is in your path.
-Check this via `which mwrap`.
+1. Install [MWrap](https://github.com/zgimbutas/mwrap) by following its instructions.
+Ubuntu/debian users can get an old version via `sudo apt install mwrap`.
+Create a link, eg via `ln -s /your-mwrap-installation/mwrap ~/bin/mwrap`, or adjust your `PATH` in `.bashrc` so that `mwrap` is in your path.
+Check this worked via `which mwrap`.

 1. Copy `make.inc.example` to `make.inc`, and make any local changes to `make.inc` if needed.
-The main one is to decide to switch the `MEX` variable to use Octave instead of the default MATLAB.
+The main one is: decide to switch the `MEX` command to use Octave instead of the default MATLAB.

 1. For MATLAB you'll want to check that `mex` is in your path.
 For Octave you'll want to check that `mkoctfile` is in your path.
 Update `make.inc` to the correct paths if they need to be.
 (Sometimes on Mac OSX, `mex` calls pdftex in which case you have to give the full path to `mex` such as `/Applications/MATLAB_2012a.app/bin/mex`.)

 1. Check you have the compilers `gcc` and `gfortran`.
-If not, adjust the variables `CC` and `FC` respectively in `make.inc` to point to your compilers.
+If not, adjust the variables `CC` and `FC` respectively in `make.inc` to point to your compilers, which have to be compatible (GLIBC, etc) with `mex` and/or `mkoctfile`.

 1. Type `make`.
 This should make all examples in the five directories.
-If it breaks at some point, don't panic; instead `cd` to each the four directories in turn and try `make`, to see what functionality you can get.
+If it breaks at some point, don't panic; instead `cd` to each directory in turn and try `make`, to see what functionality you can get.

-1. From MATLAB, in the main directory, type `testall` which should run five tests, each returning a set of error figures, which should be small.
-Or, instead, if you set `make.inc` to use Octave, run `octave testall.m`.
+1. From MATLAB, in the main directory, type `testall` which should run all tests, each returning a set of error figures, which should be small.
+Or, instead, if you set `make.inc` to use Octave, from the shell do `octave testall.m`.
 If something breaks, you can go into individual directories and try running `test` in each.

 See the README files in each of the directories for more information.